 Hormone disruptors, or endocrine disruptors, are everywhere.
 Are you unknowingly being exposed to these harmful chemicals?
 What do endocrine disruptors do to the body?
 Find out here.

 For many years, I thought that being healthy meant eating a lot of veggies and exercising a few times per week.
 It was until I became pregnant with my first child in late 2013 that I had my eyes opened wider to the reality of health.

-I’d never done a lot of scientific research about the chemicals we’re surround by – in food, in household products, in beauty products, and more.
+I’d never done a lot of scientific research about the chemicals we’re surrounded by – in food, in household products, in beauty products, and more.
 But I wanted to ensure a healthy pregnancy and baby, so I started to research how to have a healthy pregnancy.
 In doing so, I learned that a lot of chemicals that moms are exposed to reach the baby growing in utero.
 I also found that I could easily eliminate them using The Grove Collaborative.
 More on that later.

 Come to find out, many products that I was using daily or regularly could have an adverse affect on my unborn child.